DenathN/rst-preview-pandoc/README.md

 ## Usage

-This package conflict `markdown-preview` in Core Packages.
-Please disabled it before install.

-And, this package use `pandoc` library(not atom package) and `language-reStructuredText` package.
+This package use `pandoc` library(not atom package) and `language-reStructuredText` package.
 So, install each.

 ### pandoc